smtcoq/smtcoq/doc/artifact.md

 To test that, in a terminal go to `tests` directory by typing `cd Desktop/smtcoq/src/lfsc/tests`.
 Run the shell script `cvc4tocoq` providing an input file (i.e., `inp_file.smt2` extended) by typing `./cvc4tocoq inp_file.smt2`.
-This will call `CVC4`, get the proof in `LFSC` format, type check and convert it (using an converter wirtten in OCaml) into SMTCoq format (which is very close to the proof format of `veriT`) and calls the Coq checker.
+This will call `CVC4`, get the proof in `LFSC` format, type check and convert it (using a converter written in OCaml) into SMTCoq format (which is very close to the proof format of `veriT`) and calls the Coq checker.
 If the checker returns `true` that means that Coq indeed agreed that the proof of the input problem is correct.
 If it returns `false`, that means either the proof is incorrect or the OCaml converter is mistaken/incomplete.